NFL Trade Talk: The Houston Texans Are Ready To Put Jadaveon Clowney On The Block

 The day of the 2019 NFL Draft is one filled with intrigue and interest as is the case leading up to the start of the first round every single year.
 Teams can move up or move out of the first round.
 Players could be traded for draft picks.
-Anything is possible to happen and rumors are already flying.
-Reports are going around that the Houston Texans are now open to one of the best pass rushers in the league in linebacker Jadaveon Clowney.
+Anything possible can happen and rumors are already flying.
+Reports are going around that the Houston Texans are now open to trading one of the best pass rushers in the league in linebacker Jadaveon Clowney.

 Pro Football Talk is reporting that ESPN’s Chris Mortensen said the Texans are open to trading Clowney as he has not signed his tender yet with the team.
 If he’s not willing to sign it and a new deal can’t be agreed on, the Texans may look to see what kind of draft picks they could receive in return for him.